coalton-lang/coalton-website/content/post/20211212-typeclasses.md

 Of course, imagine we've written these for all of our transformation classes.

-Neither of these options are particularly satisfying.
+Neither of these options is particularly satisfying.
 The function `get-identity1` requires a manifested object of our desired type to be present (what if it's not?); and `get-identity2` requires a concrete class name at run-time.
 (Here, we'll use run-time introspection to find the class name.)
 So, `n-fold` would be implemented as follows:

 ```lisp
 (defun n-fold1 (n xform)